List of DC Comics characters: G: Jose Delgado

+“I had wanted to introduce elements from Jack Kirby’s 1970s run on JIMMY OLSEN – characters like the Guardian, and the DNAliens.
+When that was vetoed by editorial, I changed the Guardian into Gangbuster, and with my studiomate, Mike Machlan, wrote up a character arc which was then incorporated into our book.”

+Rebekah Delgado

+During DC Rebirth, Jose's niece is introduced named Rebekah and assumes the role of Gangbuster.

 Allegra Garcia

-Allegra Garcia is a character appearing in American comic books published by DC Comics.
-She is the daughter of supervillain Eduardo Reyes / Wavelength, and inherited similar light manipulation powers.
+Allegra Garcia is the daughter of supervillain Eduardo Reyes / Wavelength who inherited similar light manipulation powers.

 Allegra Garcia was raised in the Santa Marta slums of Rio de Janeiro by her foster parents Ramon Garcia and Esperanza Garcia.
 Upon emigrating to Gotham City while developing the ability to emit electromagnetic light, she fell in with some gangs and took parts in robberies before being stopped by the local vigilantes and remanded to Arkham Asylum.
 To reunite with his daughter after some villains he knew saw Allegra, Wavelength hired Deathstroke and his version of the Titans to spring her out of Arkham Asylum, fighting through Batman and some of Arkham Asylum's inmates when they tried to escape.
 When the mission was a success, Deathstroke's Titans brought her to Brazil, where Allegra lashed out against her father for abandoning her and used the UV rays in the sky to fry him.
 Deathstroke declined Allegra's offer to join up with him, stating that she has a lot of growing up to do.